sindresorhus/map-obj/readme.md

 Type: `object`

-The source object to copy properties from.
+Source object to copy properties from.

 #### mapFn

 Type: `function`

-The mapping function.
+Mapping function.

 - It has signature `mapFn(sourceKey, sourceValue, source)`.
 - It must return a two item array: `[targetKey, targetValue]`.